falco81/DOSRetroPC/README.md

 ---

-### Step 2 — Install DreamBlaster X16GS onto PicoGUS
+### Step 2 — Install WP32 McCake onto PicoGUS

 Do this before inserting PicoGUS into the PC.

-The X16GS plugs into the **waveblaster header** on PicoGUS — a double-row pin header typically labeled "WAVE" or "DB" near the top edge of the card.
+McCake plugs into the **waveblaster header** on PicoGUS — a double-row pin header typically labeled "WAVE" or "DB" near the top edge of the card.

 1. Locate pin 1 on the PicoGUS waveblaster header (marked with a dot, triangle, or "1" printed on PCB)
-2. Orient X16GS so its pin 1 matches the header pin 1
+2. Orient McCake so its pin 1 matches the header pin 1
 3. Press firmly and evenly — all pins must seat fully
-4. The X16GS should sit flat and parallel to the PicoGUS PCB
+4. McCake should sit flat and parallel to the PicoGUS PCB

-The X16GS draws power directly from the header — no separate power cable.
+McCake draws power from the header — no separate power cable required.
+Optionally connect a floppy Molex for additional current headroom.

 ---